Dataset-Driven Channel Masks in Transformers for Multivariate Time Series

 \section{Methodology}

 In this section, we introduce a channel mask (CM), a simple yet effective method for achieving PCD.
-A CM employs a correlation matrix to capture relative dependencies between channels and adjusts it with domain parameters to learn absolute dependencies specific to each dataset.
-We also introduce a new metric, the channel dependence ratio (CD ratio), which uses a CM to quantify the degree of CD for each dataset.
-The overall framework of a CM is illustrated in Figure~\ref{fig:main1}.
+A CM employs a 1)~\textit{similarity matrix} to capture CD with the entire dataset in the data space and 2)~\textit{domain parameters} that refine the matrix to learn absolute dependencies specific to each dataset.